École centrale de Nantes

-Centrale Nantes is a member of the Ecoles Centrale Group, alongside its partner institutions CentraleSupélec, Centrale Lille, Centrale Lyon, Centrale Marseille, and Centrale Beijing.
+Centrale Nantes is a member of the Ecoles Centrale Group, alongside its partner institutions CentraleSupélec, Centrale Lille, Centrale Lyon, Centrale Méditerranée, and Centrale Beijing.
 It is also a member of the TIME (Top Industrial Managers for Europe) network, that enables student exchanges among the leading engineering institutions in Europe.

 Location

-The Centrale Nantes campus is situated in the heart of Nantes, France in the Pays de la Loire region.
+The Centrale Nantes campus is situated in the heart of Nantes, France, in the Pays de la Loire region.
 Nantes is two hours by train from Paris.
 Nantes is the sixth largest city in France, located along the banks of the Loire 50 km away from the Atlantic coast.

 History

-Centrale Nantes was founded in 1919.

-First known under the name Institut Polytechnique de l'Ouest, it was renamed Ecole Nationale Supérieure de Mécanique (ENSM) in 1948 when it became an Ecole Nationale Supérieure d'Ingénieurs.
-Thirty years later, the school relocated to new premises - the current site on the banks of the River Erdre.
+Centrale Nantes was founded in 1919 under the name Institut Polytechnique de l'Ouest.
+It was renamed Ecole Nationale Supérieure de Mécanique (ENSM) in 1948 when it became an Ecole Nationale Supérieure d'Ingénieurs.
+Thirty years later, the school moved to its current site on the banks of the River Erdre.
 In 1991, it became, by decree published in the Official Journal, the Ecole Centrale de Nantes, joining the newly created Ecoles Centrale Group.
 As a member of this group, it offers a Centralien multi-disciplinary engineering programme leading to the award of the French 'diplôme d'ingénieur', as well as programmes at undergraduate, Master's (including Erasmus Mundus Joint master's degrees), Advanced Master's, and PhD level.
 Executive Education programmes were introduced from 2017.

 In 1993 the school became an 'EPCSCP', a public institution with a scientific, cultural and professional vocation.
 Centrale Nantes joined forces with Centrale Lille in 2006 within the Fondation Centrale Initiatives, and with Centrale Lyon in 2009 creating a joint subsidiary for the development of research: Centrale Innovation.
 In 2011, the school became a member of France AEROTECH.
 Centrale Nantes formed a structuring alliance with Audencia Business School in 2013 and ensa Nantes (Nantes School of Architecture) in 2014.
+In January 2022, Centrale Nantes became a component institution of the newly created Nantes University alongside the University of Nantes, Nantes University Hospital, Inserm, ensa Nantes, Nantes Saint-Nazaire School of Fine Arts and IRT Jules Verne.

 Reputation and rankings

 Centrale Nantes is consistently mentioned among the top engineering schools in France in national and international rankings.

 According to the 2022 Times Higher Education World University Rankings by Subject, out of 1,118 establishments ranked worldwide for Engineering and Technology, Centrale Nantes is in the top 250 for 2022.
 This ranking places the school in third place amongst French engineering schools.
+In 2025, Centrale Nantes is ranked 102nd in the world and 4th in France for Mechanical Engineering and in the top 200 for Civil Engineering, also 4th in France.

 Centrale Nantes has also been ranked in the top 25 global performing universities for student mobility since 2016.